BlackRock profit falls in third quarter but tops expectations

 In the third quarter, Blackrock paid $342 million in taxes, up $110 million from the same period a year ago.

 The firm’s strong sales may be an outlier among its competitors for the quarter.
-JPMorgan Chase & Co, whose asset management unit has been a top seller of actively managed mutual funds, on Tuesday reported outflows of $4 billion from its long-term products for its third quarter.
+JPMorgan Chase & Co (JPM.N), whose asset management unit has been a top seller of actively managed mutual funds, on Tuesday reported outflows of $4 billion from its long-term products for its third quarter.
 JPMorgan did not respond to a request for comment.
-[L1N12D2IB]

 BlackRock has been working to improve the investment performance in its “fundamental” stock-picking business.
 Eighty percent of its products in that segment are above their benchmark or peer averages over a one-year period, Blackrock said on Wednesday, citing its own figures.